fingers10/JqueryDataTablesServerSide/README.md

  Get in touch if there are any features you feel JqueryDataTablesServerSide needs.

- # Platform Used
+ # Target Platform
- * Asp.Net Core 2.2
+ * .Net Standard 2.0

  # Tools Used
  * Visual Studio Community 2019

  # Other Nuget Packages Used
- * ClosedXML (0.94.2) - For Generating Excel Files
+ * Fingers10.ExcelExport (1.0.0) - For Generating Excel Report
- * Microsoft.AspNetCore.Mvc (2.2.0) - For using MVC stuffs
+ * Microsoft.AspNetCore.Razor (2.2.0) - For using TagHelper
+ * Newtonsoft.Json (12.0.2) - For Serialization/Deserialization
+ * System.Text.Json (4.6.0) - For Serialization/Deserialization

  # Author
  * **Abdul Rahman** - Software Developer - from India.
 Software Consultant, Architect, Freelance Lecturer/Developer and Web Geek.